-You probably haven’t yet heard that much about DRC but if you’re VAT registered and in the construction/trade industry it’s a new set of rules about how you handle VAT between contractors and subcontractors.
+You may not have heard about DRC but if you’re VAT registered and in the construction/trade industry it’s the rules about how you handle VAT between contractors and subcontractors.
 This only applies when the work done is subject to CIS (Construction Industry Scheme) and both parties are VAT registered.

 HMRC’s objective is to prevent fraud, which can happen as follows.

 A subcontractor who is not VAT registered invoices a contractor with VAT included.
 The contractor doesn’t mind because they can reclaim the VAT.
 The subcontractor doesn’t pay the money to HMRC.
 The result is that the subbie is 20% up and HMRC is 20% down.
 A variant of this is where the subcontractor is VAT registered but then winds up the company or disappears without paying the VAT to HMRC.
 The result being the same.

 DRC stops this by making sure that the subbie doesn’t get the VAT whether or not they are VAT registered, thus removing the temptation.

 Subbie invoices contractor for, say, £1,000 + VAT = £1,200